Universal Studios Japan Rides

 Hollywood Dream – The Ride

-One feature that sets Hollywood Dream rides apart is that you can choose an onboard song which plays while you are racing around the track.
-The songs we could choose from including ‘Shake It Off’, ‘Happy’, and ‘Bad’ by Michael Jackson.
+One feature that sets Hollywood Dream rides apart is that you can choose an onboard song that plays while you are racing around the track.
+The songs we could choose from include ‘Shake It Off’, ‘Happy’, and ‘Bad’ by Michael Jackson.
 The songs change over time so if you visit USJ again, you are likely to have a fresh set of songs.
 The trains have a stereo system built into the head of each seat.
 A lighting program animates LED lights on the sides of the train with different lighting patterns for different sections of the track.
 It was a blast to race around a track with the sounds of ‘Bad’ in my ears and disco lights flashing around me.
 The soundtrack seemed to synch perfectly with the movements, twists and turns of the track.

 Both versions of Hollywood – The Dream start with a 44 metre (144 feet) climb, followed by a slight right-hand turn and a series of peaks (known as camelback hills) that lifted us out of our seats.
 The camelbacks are the main feature of the ride, mixed in with other features like fast left and right turns and an upward-spiralling helix just before returning to the station.
 There isn’t much variety in the ride, but it’s fast and smooth and the high-speed camelback hills do a great job of lifting your stomach towards your throat.
 Hollywood Dream is also quite a long ride, with a track length of 1.2 kilometres (0.75 miles) and a total ride time of two and a half minutes.
 This gives you heaps of time to enjoy the song pumping in your ears.